zominy/bash-cybersecurity-course/Module 4:  Tooling Up: Bash with Security Tools/README.md

 ## 🚀 Next Up

-Head to MODULE 5 to learn about COMING!
+Head to [Module 5](https://github.com/zominy/bash-cybersecurity-course/tree/main/Module%205%3A%20Logs%20and%20Logs%3A%20Automating%20Log%20Monitoring) to learn about log monitoring!